 2 EBA, in consultation with ESMA, shall develop draft implementing technical standards to specify templates for disclosure under points (a), (b) and (c) of paragraph 1.
 EBA shall submit those draft implementing technical standards to the Commission by 26 June 2021.
 Power is conferred on the Commission to adopt the implementing technical standards referred to in the first subparagraph in accordance with Article 15 of Regulation (EU) No 1093/2010.
 Own Funds Requirements 50 Investment firms shall disclose the following information regarding their compliance with the requirements laid down in Article 11(1) of this Regulation and in Article 24 of Directive (EU) 2019/2034, in accordance with Article 46 of this Regulation: (a) a summary of the investment firm's approach to assessing the adequacy of its internal capital to support current and future activities; (b) upon a request from the competent authority, the result of the investment firm's internal capital adequacy assessment process, including the composition of the additional own funds based on the supervisory review process as referred to in point (a) of Article 39(2) of Directive (EU) 2019/2034; (c) the K-factor requirements calculated, in accordance with Article 15 of this Regulation, in aggregate form for RtM, RtF, and RtC, based on the sum of the applicable K-factors; and (d) the fixed overheads requirement determined in accordance with Article 13 of this Regulation.
-Capital Requirements & K- Factors Remuneration Policy and Practices 51 Investment firms shall disclose the following information regarding their remuneration policy and practices, including aspects related to gender neutrality and the gender pay gap, for those categories of staff whose professional activities have a material impact on investment firm's risk profile, in accordance with Article 46; (a) the most important design characteristics of the remuneration system, including the level of variable remuneration and criteria for awarding variable remuneration, payout in instruments policy, deferral policy and vesting criteria; (b) the ratios between fixed and variable remuneration, set in accordance with Article 30(2) of Directive (EU) 2019/2034; (c) aggregated quantitative information on remuneration, broken down by senior management and members of staff whose actions have a material impact on the risk profile of the investment firm, indicating the following: (i) the amounts of remuneration awarded in the financial year, split into fixed remuneration, including a description of the fixed components, and variable remuneration, and the number of beneficiaries; (ii) the amounts and forms of awarded variable remuneration, split into cash, shares, share-linked instruments and other types separately for the part paid upfront and for the deferred part; (iii) the amounts of deferred remuneration awarded for previous performance periods, split into the amount due to vest in the financial year and the amount due to vest in the financial year that is paid out during the financial year, and that is reduced through performance adjustments; (v) the guaranteed variable remuneration awards during the financial year and the number of beneficiaries of those awards; (vi) the severance payments awarded in previous periods, that have been paid out during the financial year; (vii) the amounts of severance payments awarded during the financial year, split into paid upfront and deferred, the number of beneficiaries of those payments and the highest payment that has been awarded to a single person; Remuneration
+Capital Requirements & K- Factors Remuneration Policy and Practices 51 Investment firms shall disclose the following information regarding their remuneration policy and practices, including aspects related to gender neutrality and the gender pay gap, for those categories of staff whose professional activities have a material impact on investment firm's risk profile, in accordance with Article 46; (a) the most important design characteristics of the remuneration system, including the level of variable remuneration and criteria for awarding variable remuneration, payout in instruments policy, deferral policy and vesting criteria; (b) the ratios between fixed and variable remuneration, set in accordance with Article 30(2) of Directive (EU) 2019/2034; (c) aggregated quantitative information on remuneration, broken down by senior management and members of staff whose actions have a material impact on the risk profile of the investment firm, indicating the following: (i) the amounts of remuneration, including a description of the fixed components, and variable remuneration, and the number of beneficiaries; (ii) the amounts and forms of awarded variable remuneration, split into cash, shares, share-linked instruments and other types separately for the part paid upfront and for the deferred part; (iii) the amounts of deferred remuneration awarded for previous performance periods, split into the amount due to vest in subsequent years; (iv) the guaranteed variable remuneration awards during the financial year and the number of beneficiaries end out during the financial year, and that is reduced through performance adjustments; (v) the guaranteed variable remuneration awards during the financial year; yii the amount of deferred remuneration awards during the financial year, and that is reduced through performance adjustments; (vi) the amounts of severance payments awarded in previous periods, that have been paid out during the financial year; (vii) the amounts of severance paym Remuneration